am225723/couplestherapy/replit.md

 ## System Architecture

+The platform now supports **both web and mobile** applications:

+**Web Application:**
+- React 18 frontend with Vite
+- Wouter for routing
+- Tailwind CSS with custom therapeutic teal/green palette
+- Shadcn UI for components
+- TanStack Query v5 for server state management

+**Mobile Application (NEW):**
+- React Native with Expo framework
+- React Navigation (Tab + Stack navigators)
+- Same Tailwind-inspired theme via React Native StyleSheet
+- Native components for iOS and Android
+- TanStack Query v5 for data fetching
+- Expo modules for camera, audio, notifications

+**Shared Backend:**
-The platform uses a React 18 frontend with Vite, Wouter for routing, and Tailwind CSS (with a custom therapeutic teal/green palette) and Shadcn UI for styling.
-TanStack Query v5 manages server state.
-The backend leverages Supabase PostgreSQL with Row Level Security (RLS), Supabase Authentication, Realtime for live updates, and Storage for media.
+Both platforms use the same Express.js backend with Supabase PostgreSQL, Row Level Security (RLS), Supabase Authentication, Realtime for live updates, and Storage for media.

 **UI/UX Decisions:**
 The design emphasizes a warm, compassionate feel using the Inter font, generous spacing, subtle shadows, rounded corners, and card-based content grouping.
 It supports both light and dark modes.
 The login page features a modern split-screen design with a rotating carousel and dynamic form elements, optimized for various screen sizes.
 The brand refresh incorporated a new logo, a vibrant multi-color palette (Teal, Coral, Purple, Pink), and a minimalist line art visual identity.